An explanation of Mondrian's oeuvre by Michael Sciam

 Diagram showing a variety of “almost squares”

-The composition tells us that the balance between opposing drives to which we aspire in order to achieve harmony with ourselves and the outside world is possible (a fully achieved square proportion) but it is always subject to new and unforeseeable imbalances (the unachieved squares).
-This is what happens in life.
+The composition tells us that the balance between opposing drives to which we aspire in order to achieve harmony with ourselves and the outside world is possible (a fully achieved square proportion) but it is always subject to new and unforeseeable imbalances (the unachieved squares and the scattered signs where any possible balanced relationship between opposites is lost) as it is often the case during our lives.

 Layout A